-Title VI concerns can be addressed by contacting the Assistant Human Resources Officer who oversees the Office of Diversity and Affirmative Action/ADA and Title IX programs (not school Athletic Coordinators) and who also serves as the Title IX Coordinator for the District (not school Athletic Coordinators).
+Title VI concerns can be addressed by contacting the Assistant Human Resources Officer who oversees the office of the Assistant Human Resources Officer, who oversees the EEO Compliance and Enforcement Office, ADA, and Title IX programs (not school Athletic Coordinators) and who also serves as the Title IX Coordinator for the District (not school Athletic Coordinators).
+The Assistant Human Resources Officer who also serves as the Title IX Coordinator for the District (not school Athletic Coordinators).
 The Assistant Human Resources Officer who also serves as the Title IX Coordinator is located at 4212 Eucalyptus Avenue, Building 5, Las Vegas, NV 89121, 702-799-5087, email address TitleIXCoordinators@nv.ccsd.net.
 Concerns may also be addressed by completing the complaint/grievance process outlined in District Regulation 1213.1 (public concern).
 This process allows anyone who has a concern to initiate a formal review by completing a Public Concern Form and trigger the public concern process as outlined in District Regulation 1213.1.
 The procedures also allow for an appeal of the determination.